datalad-handbook/book/docs/usecases/using_globus_as_datastore.rst

     # you can now access the file !

 Downloaded!

-This dataset could now be used for any researcher to replicate previous analyses and further build on present data to bring scientific knowledge forward !
+Researchers could now use this dataset to replicate previous analyses and further build on present data to bring scientific knowledge forward.
+CONP thus makes a variety of datasets flexibly available and helps to disseminate data.
+The on-demand availability of files in datasets can help scientists to save disk space.
+For this, they could get only those data files that they need instead of obtaining complete copies of the dataset, or they could locally :command:`drop` data that is hosted and thus easily re-available on Globus.org after their analyses are done.

+Resources
+^^^^^^^^^

+The ``README`` at `github.com/CONP-PCNO/git-annex-remote-globus <https://github.com/CONP-PCNO/git-annex-remote-globus>`_
+provides an excellent and in-depth overview of how to install and use the git-annex special remote for Globus.org.

+.. rubric:: Footnotes

+.. [#f1] More details on how :term:`git-annex` handles data underneath the hood and
+         how the :term:`object-tree` works can be found in section :ref:`symlink`.